mamedev/mame/docs/source/commandline/commandline-all.rst

     rendered at its original resolution before being scaled.
 At higher settings, the screen is expanded in both axes by a factor of *<amount>* using nearest-neighbor sampling before applying filters or shaders.
-With **-video d3d**, this produces a less blurry image at the expense of a little (on nearly all modern architectures) speed.
+With **-video d3d**, this produces a less blurry image at the expense of speed.

     The default is ``1``.